-Interpreted arbitration signals Arb_A Arb_B Line state name Comment 1 Z RX_DISABLE The peer PHY is requesting the recipient to disable all ports after propagating TX_DISABLE on any other active ports.
-0 0 RX_SUSPEND Exchange TpBias handshake with the peer PHY and place the connection into the suspended state.
-Also initiate suspend (i.e. , transmit TX_SUSPEND) from all other active ports.
-0 Z RX_TOKEN_GRANT The parent PHY is granting the bus (although no TX_REQUEST was sent by the child) Z 1 TX_DISABLE Request the peer PHY to disable all its active ports.
+Interpreted arbit ration signals Arb_A Arb_B Line state name Comment 1 Z RX_DISABLE Exchange TpBias handshake with the peer PHY and place the port into the suspended state.
+Also initiate bus reset on all other active ports.
+0 0 RX_SUSPEND Exchange TpBias handshake with the peer PHY and place the port into the suspended state.
+Also initiate suspend (i.e. , propagate TX_SUSPEND) on all other active ports.
+0 Z RX_TOKEN_GRANT The parent PHY is granting the bus (although no TX_REQUEST was sent by the child) Z 1 TX_DISABLE Request the peer PHY to handshake TpBias and enter the suspended state.
 0 0 TX_SUSPEND Request the peer PHY to handshake TpBias and enter the suspended state.
 The request is also prop- agated by the peer PHY to its other active ports.